bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

 <%= render partial: @products, spacer_template: "product_ruler" %>
 ```

-Rails will render the `_product_ruler` partial (with no data passed to it) between each pair of `_product` partials.
+Quails will render the `_product_ruler` partial (with no data passed to it) between each pair of `_product` partials.

 ### Layouts

-Layouts can be used to render a common view template around the results of Rails controller actions.
-Typically, a Rails application will have a couple of layouts that pages will be rendered within.
+Layouts can be used to render a common view template around the results of Quails controller actions.
+Typically, a Quails application will have a couple of layouts that pages will be rendered within.
 For example, a site might have one layout for a logged in user and another for the marketing or sales side of the site.
 The logged in user layout might include top-level navigation that should be present across many controller actions.
 The sales layout for a SaaS app might include top-level navigation for things like "Pricing" and "Contact Us" pages.
 You would expect each layout to have a different look and feel.
-You can read about layouts in more detail in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.
+You can read about layouts in more detail in the [Layouts and Rendering in Quails](layouts_and_rendering.html) guide.

 Partial Layouts
 ---------------